raphaelcano/raphaelcano/README.md

 -  Thanks for showing up
 - :computer: I’m an Electrical Engineer with a Master’s in Business Administration and over 12 years of experience, focusing on IT service management and project management.
              I’m passionate about leveraging technology to solve complex challenges and optimize systems.
-- 🌱 Currently, I'm expanding my knowledge in data science and exploring new ways to integrate IT and business insights.
+- 🌱 Currently, I'm expanding my knowledge in data science, artificial intelligence (AI) and exploring new ways to integrate IT, AI and business insights.
 - ⚡ Passions: Reading 📚, Movies 🎥, and Sports 🏀
 - 📫 Follow me on <a href="https://www.linkedin.com/in/raphaelcano/">Linkedin</a> and <a href="https://medium.com/@raphael.cano19">Medium</a>
 - :sparkles:I welcome you to join me on a learning journey.
 Let's go ? :wink: